95% of eno is built on a very simple foundation which has been fully specified, implemented and stable since mid 2019.

 There is a small number of intricate details which comprise the 5% of eno which are still in the process of being carefullly refined in the interest of ending up with a completely solid, bullet-proof specification.

 - At present only LF and CR+LF linebreaks are considered as linebreaks by eno parsers - it is still an open question whether other forms of vertical whitespace as they exist in the unicode specification should also be interpreted as significant characters that can terminate values and therefore separate instructions from each other.
-If you have relevant (i.e. professional or otherwise significant) experience with the factors to consider here, please get in touch, your experience would be greatly appreciated here!
+If you have relevant (i.e. professional, cultural or otherwise) experience with the factors to consider here, please get in touch, your insight would be greatly appreciated!

 Next page: ABNF